Invention & Patent Contract Review & Negotiation Attorneys

-Usually, employers want you to sign an agreement to assign inventions and patents when they want ownership of your invention or patent rights.
-Often, these agreements also require you to disclose all prior inventions, and assist your employer in obtaining patent rights.
+Employers may seek to assign inventions and patents when they want ownership of invention or patent rights.
+These agreements also may require disclosure of all prior inventions, and assist an employer to obtain patent rights.

-By drafting these agreements, your current employer is trying to stop you from using inventions created while you worked for a previous employer, for your own benefit.
-It also prohibits any future employer from gaining or benefitting from the invention or patent.
+By drafting these agreements, an employer may stop an employee from using inventions created while working for a previous employer, for the employee’s own benefit.
+It also prohibits any future employer from gaining or benefiting from the invention or patent.

 New Inventions & Patents Contract or Agreement

-Contact Walcheske & Luzi before you sign an Agreement to Assign Inventions and Patents!
-The contract or agreement needs to be reviewed immediately in order to protect your rights and your future.
+An Agreement to Assign Inventions and Patents needs to be reviewed in order to protect a party’s present and future rights.
 We will provide honest, straightforward advice on how to proceed with your Agreement to Assign Inventions and Patents.

 Existing Inventions & Patents Contract or Agreement

 Contact Walcheske & Luzi to receive a comprehensive review of your existing inventions and patents agreement and gain a full understanding of its provisions.
-Don’t take a chance, truly know what you have signed so you can avoid future misunderstandings, confusion, and conflict.
+Don’t take a chance, truly know what was signed to avoid future misunderstandings, confusion, and conflict.

-If your employer is claiming you have violated your inventions and patents agreement, we will sit down with you, provide a comprehensive review of your contract or agreement, and give you a realistic assessment of your situation.
-Walcheske & Luzi can defend you against your employer’s allegations.
+If you suspect a violation or receive an allegation of a violation of an inventions and patents agreement, we will sit down with you, provide a comprehensive review of the contract or agreement, and give a realistic assessment of the situation.
+Walcheske & Luzi can enforce rights or defend against allegations.

 At Walcheske & Luzi, LLC it is our pledge to provide open and honest advice, taking the time to listen, counsel, and advise.
-We will closely review your employment contract or agreement, provide you a full assessment and explanation of its provisions, and openly and honestly discuss your options and determine whether further negotiations or representation is needed.
-Tell us about your agreement or contract, we’re ready to help.
+We will closely review any employment contract or agreement, provide a full assessment and explanation of its provisions, and openly and honestly discuss the options and determine whether revisions are needed.